Whats The Difference Between Undocumented And Illegal Immigrants

 3. Be Aware of the Impact of Language:

-For example, avoid using phrases like "illegal alien crime" or "border surge," as these can create a false impression that immigrants are inherently dangerous or pose a threat to society.
+To give you an idea, avoid using phrases like "illegal alien crime" or "border surge," as these can create a false impression that immigrants are inherently dangerous or pose a threat to society.
 Instead, focus on reporting facts and providing context without resorting to inflammatory language.

 4. Consult Style Guides and Resources: